 “By contrast, diseases that are less related to psychological stress (for example, infections and parasitic diseases) are not significantly affected by market fluctuations.
 A back-of-the-envelope calculation suggests that a ten percentage point decrease in daily market returns is associated with an approximately RMB 35 million increase in national medical expenses related to emergency room services.”

-This recent study could soon inspire further research examining the health-related costs of fluctuations.
+This recent study could soon inspire further research examining the health-related costs of stock market fluctuations.
 In their paper, the researchers also hint at the possibility of conducting additional studies on this topic using the digital medical data collected during the COVID-19 pandemic, when more individuals accessed online medical services instead of visiting health care facilities.

 More information: